 I went home that night and made a pot of rice, cooked in chicken broth.
 When the rice was done, I sautéed some diced onion, added some minced garlic, cumin, and tomato paste, and when all was well combined I stirred in the cooked rice.
 It certainly looked right—golden brown.
 And it certainly smelled right—fragrant with cumin and garlic.
 I took a bite, and it was a revelation—this was the Mexican rice I had been searching for!

 One thing that was different about her recipe from others I’d seen is that the rice was cooked separately from the spices, tomatoes and aromatics.
 At first I was concerned about this, but actually, that’s why this one succeeds, at least for me.
 I’m not the best rice maker in the world and I like adding the spices after the rice is done instead of cooking it all at the same time.
 This gives me the freedom to improvise with the flavor.
 Plus, whenever I would make it the other way, the rice came out too mushy and the onions were a strange, wet texture.

 I thanked my friend, and proceeded to tap her for more of her family’s recipes, but before she could share I moved to New York City and lost touch with her.
 Since then, I’ve managed to learn a few things about Mexican cuisine, though I would still love to spend time in someone’s kitchen learning some of their secrets.
 Perhaps I will someday.
 In the meantime, however, I’m enjoying the adventure of trying to figure out the recipes I crave the most on my own.

-Meanwhile, in a skillet, cook onions in oil for 10 minutes or until just about to brown.
-Add garlic to pan and cook for one minute.
-Stir in tomato paste and cumin and cook for one minute.
-Mix in cooked rice, lime juice and cilantro, and add salt to taste.
+Meanwhile, in a skillet, on medium-low heat cook the onions in oil for 6 minutes or until just about to brown.
+Add garlic to pan and cook for 30 more seconds.
+Stir in the tomato paste and cumin and cook for 1 minute.
+Mix in cooked rice, lime juice, and cilantro, and add salt to taste.